 "Truant" means an unexcused absence for at least one class period during the day.
-Absences may be considered excessive when the number of absent days exceeds 10% of the number of required attendance days.
+Absences may be considered excessive when the number of absent days exceeds 10% of the number of attendance days required.
 Parents/guardians will be notified by the school when there is a concern regarding attendance.